Our mission at Broadband Savvy is to help you get the most you possibly can from your home broadband connection.

 While we do review broadband packages, we also aim to explain how you can get the best speeds you possibly can from your current provider.
 We want to equip consumers to get the right deal for their household, given their internet usage – rather than having to guess how much speed they need.

 We also offer personalised advice and assistance.
 Feel free to contact us if you need help getting online or troubleshooting internet issues.

-On our website, we have a variety of different content designed to help British households improve their digital connectivity.
+On our website, we have a variety of different types of content designed to help British households improve their digital connectivity.

-We create interactive tools, such as our internet speed needs calculator, to crunch the numbers and help UK consumers find the right broadband package for their specific needs.
+- We create interactive tools, such as our internet speed needs calculator and broadband speed availability checker.

 Our team has helped contribute to broadband-related articles in the Guardian, Yahoo UK, and other leading media publications.

 Meet the team

 We started because there was a clear gap in the market for well-put-together information and advice pertaining to broadband in the UK.
 Previously, if you wanted help fixing your internet, you had to rely on a random forum user.
 And when shopping for a new broadband deal, it was just a sea of comparison sites that all showed a massive list of deals without helping you answer the most important question – which one is right for me?

 Ever since I was a little kid, I’ve always been tinkering with our broadband connection.
 I still remember trying to connect my Wii to the internet in 2010 to play Mario Kart online.
 It wouldn’t connect, no matter what I did, until after days of trial and error, I figured out I just needed to reset the router.